The South Brisbane Cemetery

 There are a number of other people buried in the cemetery who were linked to the criminal justice system, including Supreme Court judges Charles Chubb and Charles William Blakeney, and the hangman William Ware.

 Although it has been technically closed at various points over the decades, the cemetery is still being used for new burials today.
-Much like Boggo Road it is heritage listed and has a volunteer organisation - the - engaged in research and protection work there.
+Much like Boggo Road it is heritage listed and has a volunteer organisation engaged in research and protection work there.
 This group has worked closely with the Boggo Road Gaol Historical Society on many projects over the years, including tours, open days, clean-ups and history books.

 READ MORE